51 Answers that Might Lead You Away from Mormonism & Into True Christianity

 11. The Credibility of Joseph Smith as a Prophet – Questions 44-48.

 Questions 44-48 have to do with the character of Joseph Smith.
 Trimble attempts to get the reader to accept that Smith was a man of integrity even though he was a polygamist because he was like other polygamist Old Testament saints.
-Additionally, Trimble would like the reader to believe that Smith’s character was that of a true prophet, not an imposter.
+Additionally, Trimble would like the reader to believe that Smith’s character was that of a true prophet, not an impostor.

 12. Christian Beliefs – Questions 49-51.